The Wisconsin Newborn Screening Program has produced three interactive training webinars on collection and submission of newborn screening specimens.

 - Training at no cost to the learner or facility

-Each webinar is composed of an initial pre-test, a 20-minute training module, followed by a post-test, and includes materials that can be downloaded and printed.
-Click on any webinar image to get started!
+Both webinars are composed of an initial pre-test, a 20-minute training module, followed by a post-test, and includes materials that can be downloaded and printed.

 This training webinar provides guidance on proper newborn screening specimen collection and submission.